mattyu007/ProjectOrange/Spec/API.md

 - `num_ratings`: the number of ratings this deck has
 - `tags`: a list of strings describing the contents of the deck
 - `owner`: the user id of the owner of the deck
+- `author`: the name of the owner of the deck (or null if not set)
 - `public`: describes whether or not the deck is publicly accessible (i.e. via discovery)
 - `deck_version`: the current deck version
-- `user_data_version`: the current version for user information (e.g. cards marked "needs review")
+- `user_data_version`: the current version for user information (null if deck is not a part of the user's library)
 - `created`: ISO format UTC datetime string describing the creation time of the deck
 - `last_update`: ISO format UTC datetime string describing the time of the most recent deck update
-- `last_update_device`: the name of the device that last modified the deck (this is only available for decks that are owned by the requester)
+- `last_update_device`: the name of the device that last modified the deck (null if the deck is not in the user's library)
-- `share_code`: the code that can be entered by users to gain access to a remote private deck
+- `share_code`: the code that can be entered by users to gain access to a remote private deck (null if a code has not been requested yet)
 - `deleted`: boolean indicating whether or not a deck has been deleted by the owner
+- `accession`: string indicating how the deck became part of the user's library (null if the deck is not a part of the user's library)

 *Note*: if the `deleted` flag is set to true in the response, the client should not expect to receive any other metadata about the deck (with the exception of `name` and `uuid`).